DellProSupportGse/Tools/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## DART
    Dell eAsy seRver updaTer
-   This tool will automatically download and install Windows Updates, Drivers/Firmware on Dell Servers
+   is a tool that will automatically download and install Windows Updates, Drivers/Firmware on Dell Servers

   How To Use: